juhalehtonen/netlify-contentful-nuxt/README.md

 For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).

-## Findings after one day of experience
+# Findings after one day of experience

+## Contentful

 **Contentful** is a headless CMS that gives you simple tools to manage content creation and data modeling.
 More specifically, a headless CMS is a content management system that has an UI for managing content on the admin side, but is decoupled (or should I say beheaded) from the visual representation of the content.

-**Netlify** is an all-in-one hosting solution for static websites.

-## Using Netlify and Contentful together
-Both services allow setting up webhooks, and it is webhooks that allows us to have the two communicate with each other.

-By creating a `deploy hook` in Netlify, we obtain a specific URL which can be POSTed to to initiate a new build.
-We can then use this URL as the destination of an outgoing webhook in Contentful, which can be triggered by content-edit-actions of our choosing.

-As the content from Contentful gets fetched and inserted to our web app at build time, our content gets refreshed by the means of rebuilding the entire web app.

-The downside of this approach is that the content edit is not instant, as we need to wait for Netlify to rebuild the app from scratch.
-Depending on the build workflow that you use, this can take a couple of minutes to finish.

-## Contentful

 ### Pros of Contentful
 - API-first design allows versatile use of content on any platform (e.g. mobile apps), not just your website